j4321/juliette.monsel/docs/_sources/Research.rst.txt

 .. image:: assets/transport.svg
     :width: 450

 A quantum dot is weakly coupled to two baths, namely is two electron reservoirs characterize by a temperature and a chemical potential.
 Electrons can tunnel in and out of the quantum dot.
 Parameters of this system can be driven (energies, chemical potentials, tunnel couplings, temperatures, ...).
-We investigate particle and energy currents for slow periodic driving up to the first non-adiabatic correction using a master equation approach and a dissipative symmetry of the system called fermionic duality.
+We investigate particle and energy currents for slow periodic driving up to the first non-adiabatic correction using a master equation approach and a dissipative symmetry of the system called fermionic duality,

 - *Geometric energy transport and refrigeration with driven quantum dots* -- `Phys.
 Rev. B 106, 035405 (2022) Editors' suggestion <https://doi.org/10.1103/PhysRevB.106.035405>`_  -- `My poster at the QTD2022 conference <https://blogs.qub.ac.uk/qtd2022/wp-content/uploads/sites/310/2022/06/poster_Juliette_Monsel.pdf>`_

+and beyond the first correction, for a more traditional four-stroke refrigeration cycle,

+- *Non-geometric pumping effects on the performance of interacting quantum-dot heat engines* -- `arXiv:2303.15420 <https://arxiv.org/abs/2303.15420>`_

 We also use fermionic duality at the jump operator level to explore the stochastic thermodynamics of such kind of systems.